ajsherrill2/02-Challenge/README.md

 within <main> id's were irrelevant and removed
 ```

-# My Changes to CSS
+## My Changes to CSS

 ```
 Consolidated ".benefit-xxx" to just ".lead-brand-cost" Consolidated ".benefit-xxx h3" to just ".lead-brand-cost h3" Consolidated ".benefit-xxx img" to just ".lead-brand-cost img" Consolidating all class pertaining to search engine, online reputation, and social media to the same class ".search-online-social"
-Consolidating header h1
-turning ".header" from a class selector to "header" element selector removing ".seo" for "header h1" changing div to ul since ul replaced divs container for "header ul" changing div to nav for ".header nav ul" removing div to match with semantic html for ".header ul li" reorganized selectors to follow semantic structure of html
+Consolidating all .header selectors removing ".seo" for ".header h1" changing div to ul since ul replaced divs container for "header ul" changing div to nav for ".header nav ul" replacing div with nav to match with semantic html for ".header ul li" reorganized selectors to follow semantic structure of html
 ```